-As discussed above, approximately 46% of District's water supply (including approximately 72% of its potable water supply) is imported from MWD.
-In Fiscal Year 2016, MWD supplied the District with approximately 58,957 acre feet of water.
+As discussed above, approximately 49% of District's water supply (including approximately 75% of its potable water supply) is imported from MWD.
+In Fiscal Year 2017, the latest period for which such information is available, MWD supplied the District with approximately 65,623 acre feet of water.
 MWD member agencies, which use MWD water to supplement their own local water supplies, can be expected to increase their purchases of MWD water if their local water supplies are reduced.
-MWD reports that it had approximately 1.90 million acre feet of water in storage as of January 1, 2017, compared to approximately 1.55 million acre feet, approximately 1.84 million acre feet, 2.95 million acre feet, 3.36 million acre feet and 3.00 million acre feet of water in storage as of January 1, 2015, January 1, 2014, January 1, 2013 and January 1, 2012, respectively.
+MWD reports that it had approximately 3.08 million acre feet of water in storage as of January 1, 2018, compared to approximately 1.96 million acre feet, 1.55 million acre feet, 1.84 million acre feet, 2.95 million acre feet, 3.36 million acre feet and 3.00 million acre feet of water in storage as of January 1, 2017, January 1, 2016, January 1, 2015, January 1, 2014, January 1, 2013 and January 1, 2012, respectively.

 MWD faces various challenges in the continued supply of imported water to the District.
 A description of these challenges as well as a variety of other operating information with respect to MWD is included in certain disclosure documents prepared by MWD.
 MWD periodically prepares official statements and other disclosure documents in connection with its bonds and other obligations.
 MWD has also entered into certain continuing disclosure agreements pursuant to which MWD is contractually obligated for the benefit of owners of certain of its outstanding obligations to file certain annual reports, notices of certain enumerated events as defined under Rule 15c2-12 promulgated under the Securities Exchange Act of 1934, as amended ("Rule 15c2-12") and annual audited financial statements (together with MWD's official statements and other disclosure documents, the "MWD Information") with the Municipal Securities Rulemaking Board's Electronic Municipal Market Access System for municipal securities disclosures, maintained on the Internet at http://emma.msrb.org/ ("EMMA").
 The MWD Information is not incorporated herein by reference thereto, and the District makes no representation as to the accuracy or completeness of such information.
-MWD HAS NOT ENTERED INTO ANY CONTRACTUAL COMMITMENT WITH THE DISTRICT, THE TRUSTEE OR THE OWNERS OF THE BONDS TO PROVIDE MWD INFORMATION TO THE DISTRICT, THE TRUSTEE OR THE OWNERS OF THE 2017C BONDS.
+MWD HAS NOT ENTERED INTO ANY CONTRACTUAL COMMITMENT WITH THE DISTRICT, THE TRUSTEE

+OR THE OWNERS OF THE 2018A BONDS TO PROVIDE MWD INFORMATION TO THE DISTRICT, THE TRUSTEE OR THE OWNERS OF THE 2018A BONDS.

 MWD HAS NOT REVIEWED THIS OFFICIAL STATEMENT AND HAS MADE NO REPRESENTATIONS OR WARRANTIES WITH RESPECT TO THE ACCURACY OR COMPLETENESS OF THE INFORMATION CONTAINED OR INCORPORATED HEREIN, INCLUDING INFORMATION WITH REGARD TO MWD.
-MWD IS NOT CONTRACTUALLY OBLIGATED, AND HAS NOT UNDERTAKEN, TO UPDATE SUCH MWD INFORMATION, FOR THE BENEFIT OF THE DISTRICT OR THE OWNERS OF THE 2017C BONDS UNDER RULE 15c2-12.
+MWD IS NOT CONTRACTUALLY OBLIGATED, AND HAS NOT UNDERTAKEN, TO UPDATE SUCH MWD INFORMATION, FOR THE BENEFIT OF THE DISTRICT OR THE OWNERS OF THE 2018A BONDS UNDER RULE 15c2-12.

-Drought Measures
+Recent Drought